Our students develop into self-motivated, self-disciplined, active, independent learners possessing positive values to last a lifetime.

 Instead of compartmentalizing information, Montessori schools teach subjects in relation to one another.
 Through extensive observation and record-keeping, the teacher plans individual projects to enable each child to learn what he needs in order to improve.

-Beginning with preschool-aged children, and continuing through the 6th grade, our curriculum has been carefully prepared to support an authentic Montessori approach to learning.
+Beginning with toddler-aged children, and continuing through the 6th grade, our curriculum has been carefully prepared to support an authentic Montessori approach to learning.
 The multi-age classroom model ensures that children in the same level have the same teacher for three years.
 This model allows children to form strong bonds with their teachers, and provides teachers with a longer period of time to guide the individual child’s academic growth and development.

 - Language Arts